 TCCI maintains its Euro Medium Term Note Programme (the "EMTN Programme") together with its affiliates Toyota Motor Finance (Netherlands) B.V., Toyota Finance Australia Limited and Toyota Motor Credit Corporation (TCCI and such affiliates, the "EMTN Issuers"), providing for the issuance of debt securities in the international capital markets.
-In September 2022, the EMTN Issuers renewed the EMTN Programme for a one year period.
-The maximum aggregate principal amount of debt securities that may be issued by the EMTN Issuers and outstanding under the EMTN Programme at any time is €60 billion, or the equivalent in other currencies, of which €29.6 billion was available for issuance at 30 September 2022.
+In September 2023, the EMTN Issuers renewed the EMTN Programme for a one year period.
+The maximum aggregate principal amount of debt securities that may be issued by the EMTN Issuers and outstanding under the EMTN Programme at any time is €60 billion, or the equivalent in other currencies.